 The Industry's Most Important Terms Explained

 The forex industry is made up of countless definitions and it's easy to forget a few along the way.
 But because no forex education can be complete without a glossary of forex terms, we've compiled one which aims at explaining key definitions in the simplest way possible.
-This way, you'll never be lost or confused again!

 The distribution of premiums as well as discounts on transactions that relate directly to deposit swap (interest arbitrage) deals, over the period of each deal.